markusmoenig/Eldiron/docs/docs/creator/tools/blocks.md

 ## Placement Grid

-The Block Tool uses its own block grid in 3D views.
-While the tool is active, this grid replaces the normal edit grid for block placement.
+The Prefab Tool uses its own block grid for construction stamps in 3D views.
+While placing these stamps, this grid replaces the normal edit grid.

 Placement and preview are projected onto the active block-grid plane.
 This keeps stamps aligned even when the camera is zoomed in or the cursor is over existing geometry.